Search

 OSC (Open Sound Control) was originally intended for sharing musical data between electronic musical instruments, computers, and other multimedia devices.
 OSC messages are usually transported within local computer networks, but can also be transmitted across the internet.
 Nowadays, it is mostly used on a software level as other protocols such as MIDI are more commonly used with physical gear.
 Software such as TouchOSC allows you to create a virtual interface on your phone or tablet, giving you remote control over all aspects of Aximmetry.

-Please note that Aximmetry can only receive and send OSC messages via UDP.
+NOTE: Aximmetry can only receive and send OSC messages via UDP.

 Articles about OSC with Aximmetry: